On the structure of pointsets with many collinear triples: The Brown-Erd o s-S o s conjecture for collinear triples

+\begin{conjecture}[Brown-Erd\H{o}s-S\'{o}s \cite{BES}] Fix $m \geq 6$.
+For every $c>0$, there exists a threshold $N = N(c)$ such that if $H_n^{(3)}$ is a 3-uniform hypergraph on $n$ vertices with $|S| \geq cn^2$, edges there exists a subset of $m$ vertices of $H_n^{(3)}$ which spans at least $m-3$ edges. (i.e. the hypergraph contains an $(m,m-3)$ configuration) \end{conjecture}

+About 50 years later, the only known case of Conjecture \ref{conj:BES} is when $m=6,$ Theorem \ref{6:3} above.
+We refer to \cite{SS} and \cite{CGLS} for some estimates and reviews of related works.
+Conjecture \ref{conj:BES} has resisted all proof attempts in its general form.
+However, some special cases exist when even stronger statements can be proved.
+When the edges of the hypergraph are defined by a finite group with edges of the form $(a,b,a+b)$, the underlying structure helps to find vertices spanning many edges.
+There are recent works proving such results like in \cite{So2},\cite{CS},\cite{L},\cite{C}, and \cite{NST}.

 We proved the existence of $(12,9)$ configurations in large dense systems of collinear triples between three mutually avoiding pointsets.
 Removing points from this arrangement we have $(11,8),(10,7),(9,6)$ configurations, matching the numbers of the B-E-S conjecture.
-For larger values we can get denser configurations, similar to the case of triples from finite groups mentioned in the introduction.
-One way to prove such results is to iterate the method we used it the proof of Theorem \ref{main1}.
-We can find many skinny $(12,9)$ configurations, and consider them as edges of a 3-uniform graph on some four-tuples of points as vertices, and then apply Ruzsa-Szemer\'edi again.
+For larger values, we can get denser configurations, similar to the case of triples from finite groups.
+One way to prove such results is to iterate the method we used in the proof of Theorem \ref{main1}.
+We can find many skinny $(12,9)$ configurations and consider them as edges of a 3-uniform graph on some four-tuples of points as vertices, and then apply Ruzsa-Szemer\'edi again.
 This way we would get $3\cdot 9$ edges on $2\cdot 12$ vertices, a $(24,27)$ configuration.
-By further iterations one would get $(3^{k+1}, 2^k3)$ configurations.
+One would get $(3^{k+1}, 2^k3)$ configurations by further iterations.
 But this method involves the iteration of the Ruzsa-Szemer\'edi theorem, which gives a very poor bound.
-On the other hand, one can use some elements of the previous proof to get better bounds than what would follow from the B-E-S conjecture even in sparse systems.
+On the other hand, we can use some elements of the previous proof to get better bounds than what would follow from the B-E-S conjecture, even in sparse systems.

-\begin{definition} A $k$-complete collinear triple arrangement (or $k$-system in short) consists of $k$ disjoint $k$-element pointsets in $A,$ denoted by $A_1=\{a_1^{(1)},\ldots,a_k^{(1)}\},\ldots, A_k=\{a_1^{(k)},\ldots, a_k^{(k)}\}$ and $k$ disjoint $k$-element pointsets in $C,$ denoted by $C_1=\{c_1^{(1)},\ldots,c_k^{(1)}\},\ldots, C_k=\{c_1^{(k)},\ldots, c_k^{(k)}\}$ such that for every $1\leq i,j\leq k$ there is a point $b_{i,j}\in B$ such that for every $1\leq \ell \leq k$ the points $a_\ell^{(i)},$ $b_{i,j}$ and $c_{k-\ell+1}^{(j)}$ form a collinear triple. \end{definition}
+\begin{definition} A $k$-complete collinear triple arrangement (or $k$-system in short) consists of $k$ disjoint $k$-element pointsets in $A,$ denoted by $A_1=\{a_1^{(1)},\ldots,a_k^{(1)}\},\ldots, A_k=\{a_1^{(k)},\ldots, a_k^{(k)}\}$ and $k$ disjoint $k$-element pointsets in $C,$ denoted by $C_1=\{c_1^{(1)},\ldots, c_1^{(k)},\ldots, c_k^{(k)}\}$ such that for every $1\leq i,j\leq k$ there is a point $b_{i,j}\in B$ such that for every $1\leq \ell \leq k$ the points $a_\ell^{(i)},$ $b_{i,j}$ and $c_{k-\ell+1}^{(j)}$ form a collinear triple. \end{definition}

 A $k$-system has at most $3k^2$ points (some $b_{i,j}$ points might be the same) and $k^3$ edges.